 Staff members who are consistently tardy, leave early, or fail to notify the administration of an absence will lose pay for that length of time.
 Failure to work the assigned work hours will result in poor evaluations and disciplinary action.
-All staff members are permitted one undocumented absence per year.
+All staff members are permitted one undocumented absence per quarter.
 Subsequent absences will require documentation, such as a doctor's slip.
 There will be no exceptions to this policy.
 Since consistency, especially in the classroom, is essential, excessive absenteeism (even with medical or other excused absences) may result in a transfer to a less essential position or termination at the center's discretion if absenteeism becomes detrimental to the operation of the center and to the welfare of the children.
+If you have a combination of 10 call ins and or late in a quarter for two consecutive quarters you will not be eligible for employment.
 Demotions or suspensions without pay can be considered instead of termination.
 If a staff member is going to be absent or late, he or she must Email The center at maloneselc@hotmail.com prior to the start time of his or her shift.
 Failure to call in or calling in after the shift has started is an unexcused absence and will be treated accordingly.
 The administration realizes that all employees need time off for personal reasons.
 All employees MAY request time off for doctor appointments, etc.; however, requesting the time off does not guarantee that the employee will have that time off.